shadmankhan/buyAndSell-reactApp/README.md

 - `nodemon` has been used as developer dependency, to make our server running while continuous development.
 - Express router is used for backend routing.

-### Features:

-- User can register.
-- User can login by using the credentials he used at the time of registration.
-- All the validations has been handled at both, login and registration form.
-- User can view all the products on the dashboard including the product he has added or also the products of other users who have posted.
-- Products will have necessary information like their Price, Title, Image, Seller Info, Posted on.
-- User can Add to Cart as many as product he'd like.
-- Products in Cart, their Amount and Quantity has been managed and keep updating when user add or remove any product.
-- User can log out from the App.

 ### Setup Guide

 Since the app is not yet deployed.
 To test and run it, follow the steps.